Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * Immutable records of document / data provenance
 * Publicly accessible databases and registries

-Some highlights of the Convex design that may be of interest include:
+Some highlights of the Convex design include:

 * **Actors**: Programs that execute autonomously in the Convex environment with deterministic and verifiable behaviour, suitable for managing assets and enforcing Smart Contracts
 * **Convex Virtual Machine (CVM)** - a fully Turing complete programming and execution environment, with a novel combination of language features to facilitate writing decentralised applications.
-We even manage to implement a working Lisp compiler "on-chain".
+We manage to implement a working Lisp compiler "on-chain".
 * **Decentralised Data Object Model** - A data model supporting powerful features such as orthogonal persistence, memory accounting, incremental data sharing and cryptographic verification
 * **Performance**: High throughput, low latency execution (many thousands of transactions per second, ~1 second or below latency)
 * **Security**: Cryptographic security for control over all user accounts and assets, byzantine fault tolerance at the level of the decentralised network.

-Convex builds on ideas around decentralised technology popularised through "blockchain" in recent years, but was motivated by a desire to build something better than current incarnations of blockchain tecnology can offer.
+Convex builds on ideas around decentralised technology popularised through "blockchain" in recent years, but was motivated by a desire to build something better than current incarnations of blockchain technology can offer.
 Key motivations include:

 * Provide a level of performance that makes decentralised applications practical for real work use cases
 * Help the environment by supplanting systems based on Proof of Work